tsingke/AlphaEvolution/README.md

 end
 ```
 `Note: This paper has been submitted to Elseviewer Journal and in reviewing.
-The source code mentioned in the paper is only for the purpose of article review and cannot be used for any other purposes without the authors' specific prior written permission.`
+The source code mentioned in the paper is only for the purpose of article review .
+Thanks for your understanding and reading.`